 Before you choose an interest-bearing checking account, pay attention to the requirements you must meet to earn the highest yield.
 You may need to set up direct deposit, enroll in eStatements and/or make a certain number of debit card purchases each month.

-If you can't meet the criteria to qualify for one of the best checking account rates, consider opening a high-yield CD instead.
+If you can't meet the criteria to qualify for one of the best checking account rates, consider opening a high-yield savings account, money market account, or CD instead.

 A checking account is a type of financial tool that offers everyday access to your money.
 These accounts typically come with personal checks and a debit card.

 In recent years banks have expanded their checking account services to include online and mobile banking.
 With checking accounts, there's no limit to how often you can access your money.
 Unlike savings accounts, you can withdraw, transfer, write checks, and make debit card charges as often as you'd like.

 Virtually all banks and credit unions offer checking accounts.
 To clear checks and transfer funds, banks use Automated Clearing House, or ACH, a nationwide network operated by the two national ACH operators – the Reserve Banks and the Electronic Payments Network.

 Checking accounts are typically easy to set up with a small deposit.
 If they earn interest at all, it tends to be less than savings and money market accounts.
 But checking accounts offer the same level of safety.
 Like savings and money market accounts, checking accounts are insured up to $250,000 by the Federal Deposit Insurance Corp.
 (FDIC) or by the National Credit Union Share Insurance Fund, depending on whether your account is at a bank or credit union.

 Why sign up for a checking account